finnvoor/PlaydateKit/README.md

 ## Acknowledgements

-PlaydateKit was inspired by and would not be possible without the excellent work done by [@rauhul](https://github.com/rauhul) on [swift-playdate-examples](https://github.com/apple/swift-playdate-examples).
-Specifically, PlaydateKit was created due to the note in the swift-playdate-examples repo:
+PlaydateKit was inspired by and would not be possible without the excellent work done by [@rauhul](https://github.com/rauhul) on [swift-playdate-examples](https://github.com/apple/swift-playdate-examples) as well as the ongoing work by the rest of the Embedded Swift team.
-> It is not intended to be a full-featured Playdate SDK so please do not raise PRs to extend the Playdate Swift overlay to new areas.